 ©All Rights Reserved.
 August, 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM

-Michael Fixler has spent his more than 20-year career advising companies and their stakeholders in a variety of transactions related to mergers and acquisitions, capital raising and special situations, including bankruptcy cases.
-Advising clients from both public and private companies, institutional investors, statutory committees, and special situation buyers/investors, Mr. Fixler’s deep experience includes crafting and…
+Michael Fixler, Managing Director at FocalPoint LLC, has spent his nearly 20 year career advising companies and their stakeholders in a variety of transactions related to M&A, capital raising and special situations (including bankruptcy cases).
+Advising clients from both public and private companies, institutional investors, statutory committees, and special situation buyers/investors, Mr. Fixler’s deep experience…